Classic Sci Fi TV: Our ongoing look back at many of the classics of science fiction and fantasy television.

 Interesting Facts: Before each commercial break, a glyph would appear and collected together these would spell out a thematic word for the episode.
 The technology site Ars Technica broke the code by discovering it was a simple substitution cipher.
 During the first season, the Observer was spotted in other FOX shows such as American Idol and on the sidelines of sporting events aired on the network.

 Where Can You Watch It?
-The entire series has been released on DVD and Blu-ray.
-It is also available for streaming for free on IMDb TV and on Prime Video with an Amazon Prime membership.
+The entire series has been released on DVD and Blu-ray, and it is also available to purchase VOD at sellers like Amazon.com.
+The show is currently streaming on Max.

 Read More About the Show: Wikipedia | IMDb.com